regexident/swift-evolution-modify-value/PROPOSAL.md

 // only increment if not nil:
 valueOrNil? += 1

-// only increment a dictionary's value if its keys exists: dictionary["foo"]? += 1
+// only increment a dictionary's value if its key exists: dictionary["foo"]? += 1
 // increment a dictionary's value, inserting a default value if its key doesn't yet exist: dictionary["bar", default: 0] += 1